Wi-Fi 8: an invisible revolution...

 • Enhanced Long Range (ELR)

-→ significant improvement in long-distance performance, particularly on uploads.
+→ significant improvement in long-distance performance, especially on uploads.

 • Distributed Resource Units (DRU)

-→ better spectrum utilization when the signal is weak or unstable.
+→ better spectrum usage when the signal is weak or unstable.

 Result: